-Provide a shelter such as a Zoo Med Habba Hut or Cork Round on the land area.
+Provide a shelter large enough for the lizard to crawl into on the land area.
 These large lizards may tear up some live plants, but robust live plants can be used to add a naturalistic look, increase humidity and provide cover.
 Artificial plants may also be used to provide cover and a naturalistic look to the enclosure.

 Plenty of sturdy climbing branches should be provided around and especially over the water area.
 Large cork branches or Mopani Wood can be placed partially in the water to create basking areas.
 Be sure that branches are secure as these lizards love to climb and dig and they may knock over unsecured cage decorations.

 These lizards will spend a good portion of their day basking, so choose a branch that is able to safely and comfortably hold the animal’s weight.
 If more than one lizard is to be kept in an enclosure, provide multiple basking areas to prevent competition over basking resources.
-Additional heating elements such as Flukers ceramic heat emitter and nocturnal infrared heat lamps may be used to provide supplemental heat when necessary.
-Use proper light fixtures with Reptile Bulbs because these animals can be active swimmers, so it is important to protect heat lamps from splashes or to use a splash proof lamp.
+Additional heating elements such as ceramic heat emitters and nocturnal infrared heat lamps may be used to provide supplemental heat when necessary.
+Use proper light fixtures with reptile bulbs because these animals can be active swimmers, so it is important to protect heat lamps from splashes or to use a splash proof lamp.

 While little is actually known about the UVB requirements of these animals, providing UVB is highly recommended.
 For many reptiles, proper exposure to UVB lighting allows animals to manufacture their own vitamin D3 which is essential for calcium metabolism.
 Access to proper UVB lighting can, in turn, help prevent and even reverse metabolic bone disease (MBD) in many reptiles.
 Another important part of the light spectrum is UVA which promotes natural behaviors such as feeding and breeding.
 In order to maintain healthy Caiman lizards, a 12-14 hour daylight period with access to UVA, UVB and full spectrum visible daylight should be provided.
-Use a Reptisun® or Powersun® UV to provide UVB, UVA and visible daylight.
 Use of a reptile timer will automatically control lights to supply a consistent 12-14 hour photoperiod.

 Caiman Lizard Substrate